Vanness Wu

 Vanness Wu (吳建豪 (Wú Jiànháo); born August 7, 1978) is a Taiwanese-American singer and actor.
-He is a member of the Taiwanese boyband F4 and the Korean Mandopop duo Kangta & Vanness.
+He was a member of the Taiwanese boyband F4 and the Korean Mandopop duo Kangta & Vanness.

 Early life

-Wu was born in Santa Monica, California.
-He learned to breakdance as a teenager and competed in numerous dance competitions throughout the 90s.
+Vanness Wu was born in Santa Monica, California to Taiwanese immigrant parents, George Wu and Mimi Yang.
+He was named after Van Nuys Boulevard, the street named where he and his parents used to live on.
+After graduating Corona del Mar High School in Newport Beach, California, he moved to Taiwan to pursue a career in entertainment.
+He learned to breakdance as a teenager and competed in numerous dance competitions throughout the '90s and featured in the 1998 breakdancing-themed music video for Jason Nevins' remix of Run-D.M.C.'s "It's Like That".

 Career

 Early career with F4

 Wu starred as Mei Zuo (美作), one of the F4 members, in the Taiwanese drama series Meteor Garden and its sequel, Meteor Garden II.
 At the conclusion of the series, they continued to perform together and released three studio albums as the boy band F4.
 In 2002, Wu became the second F4 member, after Vic Chou, to release his debut solo album, Body Will Sing.
 The track, "I Hate Myself" is listed at number 95 on Hit Fm Taiwan's Hit Fm Annual Top 100 Singles Chart for 2002.
 The album was awarded as one of the "Top 10 Selling Mandarin Albums of the Year" at the 2002 IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.

-In 2003, he was featured on Beyoncé's single "Crazy in Love", featured on her album Dangerously in Love.
+In 2003, he performed a Mandarin Chinese rap in a version Beyoncé's single "Crazy in Love", featured on the Asian special edition of her album Dangerously in Love.

 In 2004, Wu made his film debut in the Hong Kong film Star Runner and was nominated at the Hong Kong Film Awards for Best Newcomer.

 In 2006, he collaborated with Korean singer Kangta, forming Kangta & Vanness.
 The duo released the album Scandal.